varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 The fundamentals of web proxy caching with Varnish
 --------------------------------------------------

 Varnish is a caching HTTP reverse proxy.
-It recieves requests from clients and tries to answer them from its cache.
+It receives requests from clients and tries to answer them from its cache.
 If it cannot answer the request from its cache it will forward the request to the backend, fetch the response, store it and deliver it to the client.